mmbishop/gwt-test/README.md

 #### Exception handling

-The base [Context](src/main/java/io/github/mmbishop/gwttest/model/Context.java) class has a property called ```thrownException``` that stores any exception that is thrown during the execution of a _when_ function.
+The base [Context](src/main/java/io/github/mmbishop/gwttest/model/Context.java) class has a property called ```thrownException``` that stores any exception that is thrown during the execution of a test.
 To check if an exception was thrown, you can simply check that property.
 For example,

 ```
 private final GwtFunction<TestContext> an_exception_is_thrown = context -> assertNotNull(context.thrownException);
 ```

+Exceptions are logged by gwt-test using the [SLF4J](https://www.slf4j.org/) API, but no implementation is provided in order to reduce the risk of conflicts with logging implementations that you're using.
+To see exception log messages in your tests, you will need to have an SLF4J implementation among your dependencies.

-## Example test classes using gwt-test
+## Example Test Classes Using gwt-test

 The following are trivial but valid examples of a test class that uses gwt-test.